post image

 Manzanita Lake

-- Description: This picturesque lake near the northwest entrance offers some of the most iconic views in the park, with Lassen Peak reflected in its calm waters.
-The 1.8-mile loop trail around the lake is flat and family-friendly, perfect for wildlife viewing and photography.
+• Description: This picturesque lake near the northwest entrance offers some of the most iconic views in the park, with Lassen Peak reflected in its calm waters.
+The 1.8-mile loop trail around the lake is flat and family-friendly.

 Summit Lake

-- Description: Located in the center of the park, Summit Lake is divided into north and south sections.
-The south shore features a small swimming beach that's popular with families, as the shallow waters warm up nicely on summer days.
+• Description: Located in the center of the park, Summit Lake is divided into north and south sections.
+The south shore features a small swimming beach popular with families.

 Juniper Lake

-- Description: Located in the eastern section of the park and accessible via a rough dirt road, this large, pristine lake sits at 6,800 feet elevation.
+• Description: Located in the eastern section of the park via a rough dirt road, this large, pristine lake sits at 6,800 feet elevation.
 Its relative remoteness means fewer visitors and a more wilderness-like experience.

 Drive the Park Highway